Insper/mlops/content/classes/07-lambda/lambda_and_docker.md

 </div>
 </p>

+!!! exercise "Question"
+    Check if you can get the expected return, as defined in the *handler* of the lambda function.

-If that doesn't work, try:
+If that doesn't work, try with double quotes:

 <p>
 <div class="termy">